expectedparrot/edsl/docs/index.rst

 - :ref:`overview`: An overview of the purpose, concepts and goals of the EDSL package.
 - :ref:`whitepaper`: A whitepaper about the EDSL package (*in progress*).
 - :ref:`citation`: How to cite the package in your work.
-- :ref:`papers`: Research papers and articles that use EDSL.
+- :ref:`papers`: Research papers and articles that use or cite EDSL.

 Technical Setup